 Endowment Fund.
 Has some water damage.

-.033 Jordan Hall-Boston Friday evening, February the third at
+.033 Jordan Hall-Boston Friday evening, February the third

-aid of Endowment Fund.
+in aid of Endowment Fund.

 .034 Full sheet program: Concert by the Bradford Academnt